Xcraft-Inc/xcraft-core-stones/README.md

 This section describe the different stones that can be used.
 It gives their corresponding TypeScript type and other information.

-- Stone type: the JS class representing the type
+- Stone type: the JS class representing the type.
-- Runtime check: how to usually check without using stones if a value has the corresponding type
+- Runtime check: how to usually check without using stones if a value has the corresponding type.
+With stones, simply use `validate(value, type)`.

 | Stone                | TypeScript type           | Stone type       | Runtime check                  |
 | -------------------- | ------------------------- | ---------------- | ------------------------------ |